"Family is not a neutral word for me. It's a powerful word, full of emotional resonance."

 Prescott Bush modeled public service as a sacred duty.
 He served as moderator of Greenwich town meetings for over 15 years before running for Senate, reportedly delaying his political ambitions until he had paid for his children's elite education.
 This pattern of patient service, of earning one's position through loyal work rather than self-promotion, would define George's entire career.

-The Prescott Bush household taught that you serve institutions—you don't use them as stepping stones.
-You build coalitions—you don't go it alone.
-You keep your promises—even when it hurts.
+The Prescott Bush household taught that you serve institutions.
+You don't use them as stepping stones.
+You build coalitions.
+You don't go it alone.
+You keep your promises, even when it hurts.

 WWII: The Youngest Pilot's Courage